In September 2017, Ryan Trahan had a meeting that would change everything.

 But that life-defining meeting wasn’t with investors or partners.
 It was with administrators at his university.
-Under National Collegiate Athletic Association (NCAA) rules, student athletes faced restrictions around how they could earn money using their name, image, and likeness (the rules have since changed).
-Ryan was given an ultimatum: he could continue as a Texas A&M student athlete or he could stay a YouTuber, using his channel to share running videos while promote his business.
+Under National Collegiate Athletic Association (NCAA) rules, student-athletes faced restrictions on earning money using their name, image, and likeness (the rules have since changed).
+Ryan was given an ultimatum: he could continue as a Texas A&M student athlete or he could stay a YouTuber, using his channel to share running videos while promoting his business.
 But he couldn’t do both.

 I view creating as entrepreneurial.
 Creating something from nothing has always been ingrained in me.

 The gamble paid off.
-Since then, he’s built a community of over six million subscribers on YouTube, where he’s well known for his innovative videos garnering millions of views.
+Since then, he’s built a community of over six million subscribers on YouTube, where he's well known for his innovative videos garnering millions of views.
 His recent “penny to a house” series, in which he started with one cent and made subsequent trades with strangers to acquire a home for one of his subscribers, landed him a #1 spot on YouTube’s coveted trending page.
 YouTube is Ryan’s core creative platform.
-But he also creates content for his 1.4 million followers on TikTok and his 566,000 followers on Instagram, where he shares snapshots of his life—from visiting the world’s loneliest house in Iceland to standing in front of giraffes at sunset.
+But he also creates content for his 1.4 million followers on TikTok, where he showcases a mix of behind-the-scenes clips and unique challenges, and his 566,000 followers on Instagram, where he shares snapshots of his life—from visiting the world’s loneliest house in Iceland to standing in front of giraffes at sunset.

 Ryan’s creator journey has been marked by highs (making enough money to build a home for his supportive single father, collaborating with star YouTubers like Mr. Beast) and lows (the burnout that comes with nonstop content creation).
-But whether he’s found himself in the peaks or the valleys, his entrepreneurial spirit has not wavered.
+But his entrepreneurial spirit has not wavered whether he’s found himself in the peaks or the valleys.
 “I view creating as entrepreneurial,” says Ryan.
 “Creating something from nothing has always been ingrained in me.”

 Today, he’s found his footing as a creator.
 He’s taken a step back to formulate his “why” and define how he wants his career on YouTube to unfold—from the video ideas he brings to life to the brands he’s willing to work with.